normanajn/EqBuffBot/README.md

 ### Special Keys

-Use curly-brace notation in `text` fields:
+If a command sequence needs a special key you can input it using the curly-brace notation in the `text` fields.
+This is supported for the following keys:

 | Token | Key |
 |---|---|